Wikia/app/extensions/wikia/AbPerformanceTesting/README.md

 * `traffic`: enable site-wide on a fraction of traffic (each bucket is 0.1% of all clients - uses `beacon_id`)
 * `oasisArticles`: if provided with the value of `true` will cause the experiment to be run on Oasis content namespace articles only

-Only up to one experiment can be run for the same request.
+**Only up to one experiment can be run for the same request**.
 The first match will be used.
 The name of the selected experiment will be reported to Universal Analytics (via custom variable) and to InfluxDB (via Transaction parameter - for both backend and frontend related metrics).

 ```js
 wgTransactionContext.perf_test